Back to: C#.NET Tutorials For Beginners and Professionals

 Example to Understand Async Main Method in C# 7

-Please have a look at the below example for a better understanding of the Async Main Method.
+Please look at the example below for a better understanding of the Async Main Method.
 In the below example, we have declared the Main method as async and Task as the return type.
 Then we call the SomeAsyncMethod using the await operator as now the Main method is an async method.

 using System; using System.Threading.Tasks; namespace AsyncMainDemo { class Program { static async Task Main(string[] args) { Console.WriteLine("From C# 7.1, Async Main Method"); Console.WriteLine($"Main Method execution started at {System.DateTime.Now}"); //Calling Async Method using await as now the Main method is async await SomeAsyncMethod(); Console.WriteLine($"Main Method execution ended at {System.DateTime.Now}"); Console.ReadKey(); } //Async Method static async Task SomeAsyncMethod() { await Task.Delay(2000); } } }